jlehen/push2mob/README.md

-# V. DESIGN
+# V. IMPLEMENTATION BIG PICTURE

 Each service has at least two kind of threads:
-* a listener threads which receives commands through a ZeroMQ REP/REQ socket;
+* one listener thread which receives commands through a ZeroMQ REP/REQ socket;
-* an agent thread
+* one or more agent threads pushing notifications to the provider;
+* for APNS, there is one additional thread to periodically retrieve informations for the feedback service.

+Internally, the communication between various threads is done using persistent queues, implemented with SQLite.
+The class containing most of the logic is OrderedPersistentQueue.
+ChronologicalPersistentQueue derives from it and the order is turned into a timestamp to ensure a timely delivery.
+PersistentFIFO also derives from it and just provides a simpler API than the base class.

-The main thread listens on a REP/REQ (ping/pong) ZeroMQ socket for user commands.
-Depending on the configuration file, there are 1 to N threads connected to the APNS for sending notifications.
-There is also one thread dedicated to the feedback service.
+The listener thread listens on a REP/REQ (ping/pong) ZeroMQ socket for user commands.
+It puts new notifications on a persistent queue and gets feedback information from another persistent queue.

+Depending on the configuration file, there are 1 to N threads connected to the push service for sending notifications.
+It waits on the notification persistent queue and carries them out as they come.
+It also enqueues some feedback informations on the feedback persistent queue.
-A PersistentQueue class derives the Python's synchronized Queue class but with a persistent SQLite backend.

-Each notification requested by the user through the ZeroMQ socket is enqueued to the persistent queue of notifications, from which notification threads retrieve it and relay it to APNS.

-The feedback thread periodically connects to the Apple feedback service and enqueues each message to a persistent queue, which is polled when the user uses the feedback command through the ZeroMQ socket.
+For APNS, one thread is dedicated to periodically retrieve informations for the feedback service and enqueues them on the feedback persistent queue.